 If you’re hoping to land a place on Fidelity’s graduate programme (whether that’s in fixed income, multi asset or equity research, for example), finding out about the company will help you impress your interviewers.
 But there’s more to it than picking up a few key facts; in order to really stand out from other candidates, your research should be grounded in your enthusiasm and your personal motivations for applying.
-Early careers talent acquisition managers Brian Sinclair and Dave Andrews have some reassuring advice for candidates: if you’re genuinely interested in working at Fidelity, the rest will follow.
+We spoke to two early careers talent acquisition managers at Fidelity, who have some reassuring advice for candidates: if you’re genuinely interested in working there, the rest will follow.

-‘The main thing candidates tend to fall down on is lack of preparation,’ Brian says.
+‘The main thing candidates tend to fall down on is lack of preparation,’ says Brian.
 ‘The more you know about an organisation and what it’s looking for, the more you’ll sound like a potential employee when you’re talking to an interviewer.’

 However, there’s more to researching Fidelity than reading everything you can get your hands on: you should have a real interest in the asset management industry and the role you are applying for.
 Fidelity only allows you to apply for one of its programmes so you’ll need to show why the one you’ve chosen appeals to you.

 Reasons to research Fidelity